The first question you might have about how to start a blog is the difference between a website and a blog?

 You won’t need to start on a long learning curve.
-Blogger is easy to set up and to create a blog.
+Blogger is easy to set up and to create free blogs in minutes.

-On the Blogger welcome screen, click “Create Your Blog”.
-You will be asked to log into your Google account with your email address, and you can get started.
+On the Blogger welcome screen, click “Create Your Blog.”
+You will need to log into your Google account with your email address, and you can get started.

 Then you can select from the free themes available to make your blog look just how you want.
-You can tweak your theme to personalise it even more.
+You can tweak your theme to personalize it even more.